monster-js/monster-js/docs/main-concept/change-detection.md

 # Change Detection

-Change detection is a core mechanism in our JavaScript framework, responsible for ensuring that the user interface (UI) stays synchronized with the underlying application state.
+Change detection is a core mechanism in Monster JS framework, responsible for ensuring that the user interface (UI) stays synchronized with the underlying application state.
 Whether the state is local to a component or shared across multiple components, change detection monitors any updates to that state and triggers the necessary UI updates to reflect those changes.

 ## Overview